bcdev/snap-cawa/src/main/resources/doc/cawa_installation.rst

 The SNAP TCWV and CTP processor modules need to be installed as follows:

 - download the *snap-cawa-1.2.jar* and *snap-cawa-io-1.2.jar* into an arbitrary directory
+- copy the file *snap-cawa-io-1.2.jar* to $SNAP_INSTALL_DIR/snap/modules
-- unpack the *snap-cawa-1.2.jar* into an arbitrary *snap-cawa* directory, e.g. */home/snap-cawa/resources*
+- unpack the *snap-cawa-1.2.jar* into an arbitrary *snap-cawa* directory, e.g. */home/snap-cawa*
+- now all required resources should be in another subdirectory */home/snap-cawa/resources_bundle*
-- To link the snap-cawa resources to SNAP, edit the file $SNAP_INSTALL_DIR/etc/snap.conf
+- To link the snap-cawa directory to SNAP, edit the file $SNAP_INSTALL_DIR/etc/snap.properties
-- In this file, at the end of the file, add the line: pythonExtraPaths = *parent of snap-cawa directory* e.g. pythonExtraPaths = /home/snap-cawa
+- In this file, at the end of the file, add the line: snap.pythonExtraPaths = *snap-cawa directory* e.g. snap.pythonExtraPaths = /home/snap-cawa